-Today MWR offers nearly 5,000 leisure and support programs for service members, their families and other eligible personnel.
-These free or low-cost recreational opportunities include sports, recreation programs, youth activities, golf courses, bowling centers and more.
+Today, MWR offers nearly 5,000 leisure and support programs for service members, their families and other eligible personnel.
+These free or low-cost recreational opportunities include recreation programs, youth activities, golf and bowling.

-Your service member has access to MWR offerings whether they are stationed on an installation or off.
+Your service member has access to MWR offerings, whether they are living on an installation or off.
 Look up the MWR program at your service member’s installation for an overview of offerings.

 Who can use MWR services and programs?

-The following people have full access to MWR services and programs:
+The following individuals have full access to MWR services and programs:

 - Service academy and Merchant Marine cadets

 - Honorably discharged veterans with a 100% service-connected disability

 - Medal of Honor recipients

 - Surviving family members of uniformed service members or retirees until they age out of eligibility or their dependent status associated with the deceased member or retiree changes